To apply to the European Master in Tourism Management please follow steps 1-3 below.

 Prepare a .zip or .rar file including all the above documents in the format name_surname.zip or name_surname.rar.
 Note that the file cannot exceed more than 10MB in total, so please check the size of the files of scanned documents.

-Apply online and upload the .zip or .rar file containing all the digital copies of the required documents by clicking below:
+Apply online and upload the .zip or .rar file containing all the digital copies of the required documents.

 - The application must be made online.
 Posted documents will not be sent back to applicants.
-Only selected students will be asked to send the hard copy of the documents listed above to the EMTM Secretariat address after the announcement of the selection results.
+Only selected students will be asked to provide the hard copy of the application after the announcement of the selection results.

 - If there are any doubts during any stage of the evaluation procedure, we will contact you and ask for further explanation.